RapidataAI/rapidata-python-sdk/docs/quickstart.md

 Orders are managed through the [`RapidataClient`](reference/rapidata/rapidata_client/rapidata_client.md#rapidata.rapidata_client.rapidata_client.RapidataClient).

-Create a client as follows:
+Create a client as follows, this will save your credentials in a local file so you don't have to log in again on that machine:

 ```py
 from rapidata import RapidataClient